Other / mixed grade configuration · Cincinnati, OH

 What is the racial and ethnic makeup of Mt.
 Healthy Early Learning Center?

 The largest demographic group at Mt.
-Healthy Early Learning Center is African American at 58.8%.
-The school serves a diverse student body in Cincinnati, OH.
+Healthy Early Learning Center is African American at 58.8% of enrollment, in Cincinnati, OH.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 60.4/100.

 What is the Resource Investment Index for Mt.
 Healthy Early Learning Center?

 Mt.
-Healthy Early Learning Center has a Resource Investment Index of 10/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Healthy Early Learning Center has a Resource Investment Index of 10/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page